lipemat/go-live-update-urls/readme.txt

 Goes through entire site and replaces all instances of an old URL with a new one.
 Used most often when changing the domain of your site.

+**Developed and supported by <a href="https://onpointplugins.com/go-live-update-urls/" target="_blank">OnPoint Plugins</a>.**

-### Goals
+### Purpose

-1. Provide a super simple process for changing a domain or URL.
+1. Provides a super simple process for changing a domain or URL.
-2. Accurately update all instances of a domain or URL on any site.
+2. Accurately updates all instances of a domain or URL on any site.

 ### Features